Skip to content

 Take Care - Red Block

-Pay automation relies on assigning your deposit to your client account.
-If your deposit arrives in our Trust Account without your Account Reference Number, assigning the funds to your client account will be delayed until we can allocate the funds to the correct client account.
-This will disrupt your pay automation cycle.
+If your deposit arrives in our Trust Account without your Client Reference Number, assigning the funds to your account could be delayed until we identify the client they are for.
+This may disrupt your pay automation cycle.

 Helpful tips to know: